 Obviously the reform of sentencing is a controversial task.
 The last word will never be spoken on sentencing and criminal punishment.
 Partly in recognition of this, the Commission has proposed the establishment of a national Sentencing Council.
 It would be hoped that State colleagues could take part in such a Council, in recognition of the vital place they play, and will continue to play in the punishment of Commonwealth offenders.
-Through the Commission's proposals run three simple themes, upon which it may be possible to get a fair degree of unanimity.
+Through the Commission's proposals run three simple themes, upon which it would probably be possible to get general unanimity.
 The first is the importance of ensuring as far as possible consistency and equality in criminal punishment of like cases.
 The second is the need to do more for the victims of crime.
 The third is the need for us all to be more resourceful and innovative in designing and using punishments which are less personally harmful and which cost the community less, both in the immediate short-run and in the long-run too.

 The Australian Law Reform Commission's Interim Report was concluded with miniscule resources.
-Nonetheless, the result is both the first general review of the Australian Federal criminal justice system which has ever been written and the most comprehensive review of sentencing reform so far produced in Australia.
-The report could not have been written without the assistance the Commission had from the Australian Institute of Criminology, the New South Wales Law Foundation, an interdisciplinary team of consultants and hundreds of judges and magistrates throughout Australia.
+Nonetheless, the result is both the first general review of the Federal criminal justice system that has ever been written in Australia and the most comprehensive review of sentencing reform so far produced in this country.

+The report could not have been written without the assistance the Commission had from the Australian Institute of Criminology, the New South Wales Law Foundation, our team of consultants and hundreds of judges and magistrates throughout Australia.
 Judicial officers are daily engaged in the business of sentencing offenders.
-With grossly inadequate statistical and other information, frequently with little personal preparation for the task and often with little assistance from those before them or from the legislature, they get on with the business of administering the nation's criminal justice laws.
-The time has come for more to be done to help judicial officers in the most 'painful' and 'unrewarding' of judicial tasks.
+With grossly inadequate statistical and other information, frequently with little preparation for the task and often with little assistance from those before them or from the legislature, they get on with the business of administering the nation's criminal justice laws.
+The time has come for the community concerned about crime to do more to help its judicial officers in the most 'painful' and 'unrewarding' of judicial tasks.
+36 It is my hope that the debate on the Interim Sentencing Report will focus the attention of concerned Australians upon the undoubted defects in our criminal justice system and the specific and practical proposals of the Law Reform Commission, in Federal jurisdiction, to cure those defects.